rmmokhtari/Human_AI_Pioneering_lit/README.md

 # Human_AI_Pioneering_lit
-Human_AI_Pioneering_lit – The first novel in history with human authorship and AI-powered editing!
-This GitHub repository documents our pioneering collaboration in literature.
-Let’s build the future of storytelling together! ✍️🤖 #AI #Literature #Innovation
+Human_AI_Pioneering_lit – A work with human authorship and AI editing.
+This GitHub repository is a document of our pioneering collaboration in literature.
+A record of an unprecedented collaboration in literature!✍️🤖 #AI #Literature #Innovation